Bradfield/algos/book/analysis/introduction.md

 Not only does the pattern still hold, but there appears to be a correlation between the _size_ of the input and the _time_ needed to process that input.
 Every time we increase `n` by some factor, the run time increases by the same factor.
-Nasty; I certainly don't have time to wait around for the sum of the first 100,000,000,000,000,000 integers (220 days).
+I certainly don't have time to wait around for the sum of the first 100,000,000,000,000,000 integers (220 days).

 Good thing there's another way to solve this problem, and here it is, in